eatdegrasstyson/EchoPages/README.md

 Temp: Holds some our spectrogram and audio files for viewing and experimenting (may be removed)

 ### Text Engine
+The TextEngine focuses on extracting, analyzing, and modeling emotional content from written text.

+Preprocessing: Handles text cleaning, normalization, and tokenization.
+Removes noise such as punctuation, stop words, and formatting artifacts to prepare text for analysis.

+Sentiment & Emotion Analysis: Uses lexicon-based tools (e.g., NRC Emotion Lexicon via nrclex) and/or learned models to map text to emotional categories such as joy, sadness, anger, fear, trust, and anticipation.

+Feature Extraction: Converts text into numerical representations (e.g., emotion scores, sentiment polarity, frequency-based features).

+Modeling (Planned / In Progress):

 ## Getting Started
 ### Prerequisites (In Progress)